aungkyawkyawsoe/express-ts/README.md

-Here’s a concise `README.md` documentation for your project:

 # Express API with TypeScript

 This project is an Express API built using TypeScript, featuring both unit and end-to-end (E2E) testing for a comprehensive development and testing environment.